-This contrasts with the (much critiqued) waterfall model of software development that has pre-determined stages consisting of requirements definition, system and software design, implementation and unit testing, integration and system testing and operation and maintenance [11].
+This contrasts with the (much critiqued) waterfall model of software development that is commonly used for software engineering and has five pre-determined stages consisting of requirements definition, system and software design, implementation and unit testing, integration and system testing and operation and maintenance [15].

 The socially aware software engineering methodology does not include specific markers or indicators to measure success.
 Rather these need to be developed on a per-project basis.
-A number of different evaluation methodologies are compatible with socially aware computing, including Outcome Mapping [8] and the Real Access/Real Impact criteria prescribed by bridges.org [3].
+Three such projects are described below.
+In addition, a number of different evaluation methodologies are compatible with socially aware computing, including Outcome Mapping [10] and the Real Access/Real Impact criteria prescribed by bridges.org [4].